-This worksheet is an excellent way for KS2 pupils to revise and practise recognising and using complex sentences.
-It contains examples of the writing feature and five different challenges, which can be tackled during one lesson or spread over a number of teaching sessions.
+This worksheet is an excellent way for Key Stage 2 pupils to revise and practise recognising and using complex sentences in KS2.
+It contains examples of subordinating conjunctions and complex sentences with five different challenges, which can be tackled during one lesson or spread over a number of teaching sessions.

-Questions encourage creative responses as well as revision, and include interesting images to stimulate ideas.
+Questions encourage creative responses as well as an opportunity for revision, and include interesting images to stimulate ideas.

 Rewrite the simple sentences, adding detail so that they become complex sentences.
 Rewrite the sentences so that the underlined subordinate clause is in a different place.